datamonsters/Vitis-AI/model_zoo/models/classification/pt_vehicle-make-classification/README.md

 # Environment Requirements

-Before running the model inference, make sure that the latest version of [Vitis-AI](https://xilinx.github.io/Vitis-AI/docs/install/install.html) is installed and the host computer fully supports Xilinx FPGA/ACAP and the appropriate accelerator is installed correctly, e.g. Xilinx VCK5000 Versal.
+Before running the model inference, make sure that the latest version of [Vitis-AI](https://xilinx.github.io/Vitis-AI/3.5/html/docs/install/install.html) is installed and the host computer fully supports
+Xilinx FPGA/ACAP and the appropriate accelerator is installed correctly, e.g. Alveo V70.

 # Quick Start